timoast/SRAgent/README.md

 Components of SRAgent can use an SQL database to store the results.

-This was crucial for the scBaseCamp project, in order to:
+This was crucial for the scBaseCount project, in order to:
 * track which datasets had been processed
 * quickly assess the progress of the project